Jean Delville: Satan's Treasures (, 1895)

-The theme of exercising control over one's lower nature, of erotic temptation and indulgence was believed by Delville and his esoteric contemporaries (especially Joséph Péladan) to represent the first stage on the path of initiation.
+The theme of exercising control over one's lower nature–erotic temptation and indulgence–was believed by Delville and his esoteric contemporaries (especially Joséph Péladan) to represent the first stage on the path of initiation.
 This was first suggested in Edouard Schuré's influential work The Great Initiates and outlined in a passage reconstructing the Egyptian initiatory trials.
 He recounts how the final trial is set to resist erotic temptation personified in the form of an alluring female figure.

 Delville expressed these ideas in an article published in the contemporary journal Le Mouvement Littéraire in 1893:

-Erotic fever has sterilised most minds.
+Erotic fever has sterilized most minds.
 One ordinarily thinks of himself as virile because he satisfies a woman’s unquenched bestial desires.
 Well, that’s where the great shame of the cerebral degeneration of our time starts.
 The poet, the artist, the scientist are mostly attached to the spiritual functions rather than the emasculating animal functions.
 The real male is he whose mind can dominate the body and who only responds to solicitations of the flesh as his will allows. … if the works of the Sar, a virile man if ever there was one, energetically banish sexual conflicts, that is, are a consistent plea in favour of chastity, it is because he has studied the ravages of carnal love, because he has understood that one has to beware of the feelings of the heart, a heart in love being a dangerous accomplice of instinct. … Unfortunately, for the most part, we remain stubbornly ignorant of the fact that real virginity develops highly the powers of the soul, and that, to those who dedicate themselves to it, it imparts faculties unknown to the rest of the human race.